 Warning of the danger of atomic war [Atomkrieg], Heartfield shows the earth being strangled by the proliferation of nuclear weapons.

 A strong hand (a call for prohibition of nuclear weapons) has the ability to reach out and end the snake’s power.

 This poster was one of the very few that Heartfield created after his written request to remain in England for “his health and his work” was denied.

 It is a great loss that Heartfield was denied refuge in democracies.
-His financial situation left him no real choice but to return to East Germany where he was nearly tried for treason because of the length of his stay in England and the fact his dentist was under suspicion by The Stasi.
-The political climate of the GDR and the fact that he was denied admission to the Akademie Der Künste for many years severely affected his failing health and limited his ability to function as an artist.
-He was finally admitted to the AdK due to the intercession of Bertolt Brecht and Stephan Heym.
+His financial situation left him no real choice but to return to East Germany where he was nearly tried for treason because of the length of his stay in England and the fact his dentist was under suspicion by the Stasi.
+The political climate of the GDR and the fact that he was denied admission to the Akademie der Künste for many years severely affected his failing health and limited his ability to function as an artist.
+He was finally admitted to the AdK due to the intercession of Bertolt Brecht and Stefan Heym.